williamlouth/D-Scan-docs/source/D-scan-creation.rst

 --------
 .. py:function:: __init__(self,control,steps=1024,start=-256,stop=256,E_0=1,omega_0=10,delta=3,glass_dis=5e5,phase_control = "none")

+Parameters:
 - control
+  Takes the values either "E_omega" or "E_t".
+It controls whether the pulse is created from a time or frequency space description.

 - steps
+  The number of steps in time.
+Used to define the time axis.
 - start
+  The start time (fs)
 - stop
+  The stop time (fs)
 - E_0
+  The maximum amplitude of the electric field.
 - omega_0
+  The central frequency of the pulse
 - delta
+  If control is "E_t" it is the width of the gaussian in the time axis.
 - glass_dis
+  The maximum insertion distance of the glass in nm
 - phase_control
+  Can be either "none" or "phi_quadratic" or "phi_cubic". "none" gives no extra phase. "phi_quadratic" gives a random quadratic phase in frequency space and "phi_cubic" gives a random cubic phase in frequency space.

 my_compress